karan/Projects/README.md

 **Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.

+**DAAP Server** - Implement a DAAP Server to stream media and music across the network.

 Classes
 ---------